-By now, any good professional knows that mindset is one of the essential ingredients in success.
-While certain tactics go outdated and some skills may diminish, your attitude and drive will always guide you to growth opportunities.
-Why is it so important?
+By now, any good sales professional knows that mindset is one of the essential ingredients for success.
+While certain tactics go outdated and some skills may diminish, your attitude, mindset, and drive will always guide you to growth opportunities.
+Why is mindset so important?
 I have at least one theory: You can’t succeed past your level of belief.
 Your beliefs are the source of your results.
 Business coach Tony Robbins put it well, “Success in life is 80% psychology and 20% mechanics.”
 So if there are cracks in your mindset, you can expect cracks in your performance.
-With the year still ahead of us, here are 10 mindset principles every salesperson must adopt in 2022.
+With the year still ahead, here are 10 mindset principles every salesperson must adopt in 2023.

 1. Get Rid of Your Fear of Failing

-I often hear people say things like, “I can’t believe these are the only candidates running.”
+People often say, “I can’t believe these are the only candidates running.”
 Perhaps there is a qualified and capable candidate out there, but they don’t have a mindset that influences them to overcome their fear of failing.
 I remember being fearful of starting a podcast.
 I didn’t have reliable equipment, didn’t have a studio, and struggled to work the camera.
-I felt like I was in way over my head.
+I felt like I was way over my head.
 But I knew I needed to put something out there if I ever wanted to start and make my dream a reality.
-Through my fearless mindset coupled with abundant blessings, episode 1 turned into episode 2, which eventually led to a podcast with over 1,500 episodes and 3.5+ million downloads.
+Through my fearless mindset and abundant blessings, episode 1 turned into episode 2, eventually leading to a podcast with over 1,500 episodes and 3.5+ million downloads.

 2. Unwavering Self-Discipline